Welcome new and returning referees and thank you for volunteering. Your support is essential to giving our players a

 AYSO's national training program is outstanding and will prepare you to referee.
 Follow these steps to become a referee:

-1. New volunteers, complete an AYSO volunteer application and returning volunteers, update your volunteer application for 2016 at eAYSO.org.
+1. New volunteers, complete an AYSO volunteer application at eAYSO.org.
+Returning volunteers, update your volunteer application for 2016 at eAYSO.org.
 Retain your AYSO member number and password.

 2. Sign up for referee training.
 Go to eAYSO.org.
 Sign in using your eAYSO passwod and click on "Sign up to take a class".
 Search using the eAYSO roster number in the table below.
 If none of these dates work for you, additional training sessions in neighboring AYSO Regions area available, search "Section 2", "Area N", and the class name.

 U8-Official Training will train you to referee 5- to 7-year-olds in games with simplified rules and takes 3 hours to complete.

 For the Online/Field training session, you must independently complete online training at AYSOtraining.org.
 For the Classroom/Field format, the same information is provided in the classroom.

 ||eAYSO Roster #|